camel-tooling/camel-idea-plugin/readme.md

  > - Execute the script file `./install-intellij-libs.bat 2017.2.5 "C:\Program Files\JetBrains\IntelliJ IDEA Community Edition 2017.2"`

-Next step you need to update the pom.xml file with the right Intellij version number
+Next step you need to update the pom.xml file with the right IntelliJ version number

  > - Open the pom.xml file
  > - Modify the property idea.version with the version number you have installed.